Dulaglutide

 blue unaunahi tile generic

 Dulaglutide is used to treat type 2 diabetes and to protect you from having a heart attack or stroke.
-Dulaglutide also probably protects your kidneys and may help you to live longer.
+Dulaglutide may also protect your kidneys and may help you to live longer.
 Read more about type 2 diabetes

-Dulaglutide lowers your blood glucose in several ways, including by helping your pancreas produce more insulin after meals, slowing down how fast food is absorbed and reducing your appetite.
-This is one reason people on dulaglutide usually lose weight.
+Dulaglutide lowers your blood glucose in several ways, including by helping your pancreas produce more insulin after meals, slowing down food absorption and reducing your appetite.
+This is one reason why people on dulaglutide usually lose weight.

-Dulaglutide can be used alone or with other diabetes medicines (such as metformin or insulin), along with healthy eating and regular exercise.
-Dulaglutide is available as an injection that is given under your skin.
-It comes as a ready-to-use injection pen that contains one dose (1.5 mg).
+Dulaglutide can be used alone or with other diabetes medicines (eg, metformin, insulin, glipizide or gliclazide), along with healthy eating and regular exercise.
+Dulaglutide is available as an injection given under your skin.

 • Dulaglutide helps your body to release its own insulin just when you need it, improving blood glucose control throughout the week.

-• Unlike insulin it will not cause weight gain or low blood glucose levels (hypoglycaemia) when used alone.
+• Unlike insulin it won't cause weight gain or low blood glucose levels (hypoglycaemia) when it's used alone.

-• Unlike insulin, which requires 1 or more daily injections, you only need to take dulaglutide once a week.
+• Unlike insulin, which requires 1 or more daily injections, you only need to have a dulaglutide injection once a week.

 Image of pen injection instructions